moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 - This occupies a licensed seat.
 - It is not intuitive.
 - This artificially increases the number of registered users in the product metrics.
+- Requires us to clean up the users after this stage is complete

 ### Stage 2: Use a Service Account